Throwback to when I used to ride horses.

 In the beginning, he had me doing drills I didn’t really understand yet.
 Also, when I gave my horse information (kicking with spurs – what you do in the horse world), to go from a walk to a gallop, he would blow me off and either ignore me or go into a trot.
 Mike would say, “ask nicely the first time, but firmly the 2nd.”
 He would also say, “this is a partnership, but you have the 51%.”

 He wanted our turns to look better (because we were so out of sync).
-We practiced on corners of arenas – 90-degree angles.
+We practiced on corners of arenas – 90 degree angles.
 He wanted me to inform the horse mostly with my body positioning (weight distribution), and super gentle information with the reign and my leg, to pivot on one of his back feet.
+We practiced at a walk and then at a gallop.
 This meant that for a second, 3 of his feet would be off the ground at the same time for the turn.

 I practiced this for months.
-I remember the night Pistol and I did it.
+I remember the night Pistol and I did it in the lit up arena.
 Mike shouted with joy and then rode up to me on his horse and shook my hand.
 He said, “Now that?
 That was worth about a million dollars.”
-My self-esteem went through the roof.
+My self-esteem went through the roof -a compliment like that coming from him was a big deal.
 He was the most awesome mentor.
-He also showed me these other super-effective techniques for when Pistol tried to take off on me again/throw me off.
+He also showed me these other super effective techniques for when Pistol tried to take off on me again/throw me off.
 I would alternate reigns and hold his neck out to the side – because a horse with his neck out to the side can’t go forward.
 Better than “ripping his teeth out.”
 It took months of work and so much patience but he stopped trying to “do his own thing,” and we became a team.

-We ended up going out on the weekend trail riding camping trips with no problems.
-The graduation so to speak was being invited to his ranch to help with the roundups – herding the cows in for branding/tagging/castration.
+We ended up going out on weekend trail riding camping trips with no problems.
+The graduation so to speak was being invited to his ranch to help with the round ups – herding the cows in for branding/tagging/castration.
 I remember the feeling of herding cows with my horse and knowing that he got it – he knew exactly what we were doing and he loved working.
-All those drills for quick turns now came into focus – it was our wax on wax off.
+All those drills for quick turns now came into focus – it was our “wax on wax off.”

-Looking back I’m so grateful I had the difficult horse because what an awesome experience meeting my Yoda to help me.
+Looking back I’m so grateful I had this difficult horse because what an awesome experience meeting my Yoda to help me.
 Mike’s mentorship has definitely helped me with training dogs.